 The Elections Department will deploy a minimum of three (3) Dominion Voting Systems Image Cast X (ICX) accessible ballot marking devices at each Vote Center.
-The ballot marking capabilities allow a voter to vote using touch, the accessible tactile interface (ATI), sip-n-puff, or paddle switches.
+The ballot marking capabilities have accessibility features, including touchscreen and audio, which gives voters with disabilities the ability to cast a private ballot without assistance.
+The voting system is equipped with audio features that allows voters to listen to the ballot and make their choices using the keypad provided.
+The keypad includes a "sip and puff" feature as well.

+.
 The ICX has the audio capability to read English and Spanish languages.
 The ICX requires the election officer to insert an activation card to display each voter's ballot.